Tapioca Pudding

 Ingredient notes

-• Tapioca pearls: Instant tapioca, minute tapioca, or “tapioca granules” will not work in this recipe; you want the real deal of “small pearl tapioca.”
+• Tapioca pearls: Instant tapioca, minute tapioca, or “tapioca granules” will not work in this recipe; you want the real deal of “small tapioca pearls.”
 Note: There isn’t much standardization for white tapioca pearls, so they’re available in a wide range of sizes.
-That’s okay, because the pre-soaking step will compensate for any variations.
+That’s okay, because the pre-soaking step will compensate for any variations between large pearl tapioca and small pearl tapioca.

 • Cinnamon-sugar topping: Try 1 tablespoon granulated sugar + 1 teaspoon cinnamon.
 Mix and sprinkle over the whipped cream, and save the rest for cinnamon toast, oatmeal, or popcorn.